Which Mushrooms Contain Ergothioneine?

 The body has mechanisms for controlling most free radicals, including ergothioneine and glutathione, but eventually, enough free redicals accumulate to do harm, which has been linked to many diseases of aging, such as cancer, coronary heart disease, and Alzheimers.
 Porcini mushrooms had the highest concentrations of both ergothioneine and glutathione of any of the 13 species tested.
 Porcini is a wild mushroom species that is very popular in Italy.

 More common types, such as the white button mushrooms (Agaricus bisporus), which are ubiquitous in grocery stores, have lower levels of these compounds, but are still higher than in most other foods.
 Surprisingly, cooking was found not to significantly affect these compounds, though there is some evidence suggesting cooking affects mushroom nutrition properties and levels of other antioxidant compounds.
-Ergothioneine is highly resistant to heating.
+Also, the compound is highly resistant to heating.

-You can find our favorite ergothioneine supplement on the following pages of our website and learn more about each individually:
+You can find our favorite ergothioneine supplements on the following pages of our website and learn more about each individually:

 Learn more: